liferay-labs/pulpo-docs/src/pages/docs/general/authentication.md

 This is an example of how to generate the signature for a POST request:

-*1) Include the api key Heade in your request
+*1) Include the api key Header in your request
  ```
  header: "apikey: MY-API-KEY"
  ```